 I can hear you now, “Tell me Doc, what are the 5 steps?
 I want to know so I can get started now!”
 To that I say “Hang on there dude, slow down.” getting out of debt is not something you just capriciously decide you want to do and then just jump into without a plan.

 Before you start the process there are a few things you absolutely must do.

 First, you should subscribe to Celebrating Financial Freedom.
 Yeah I know that’s self serving, but you really will learn a lot of great information about living without the bondage of debt if you just sign up and read the emails every time you get one.

 It really is worth the effort.

 You Have to Get Mad

 Next, you absolutely, positively have to decide that you want to get out of debt no matter what, and that once you’re done with it you’ll never go back.
-If you’re wishy-washy about it at all, then you may not be dedicated enough see it through.
+If you’re wishy-washy about it, then you may not be dedicated enough see it through.
 You have to be mad enough at the debt to kill it for good.

 Then You Gotta Get Naked

 Then you have to take one scary step that so many people fail to take when it comes to getting out of debt.
 It’s one of the most logical steps in getting started, yet most people never consider doing it.
 If they do, it strikes fear in their hearts because it’s so counter to what we’re all taught.

 That thing that you must do is go naked.